EvaFriederike/ABRACADABRA/README.md

-## <samp>ABACADABRA</samp> - Amplicon-Based hieRArchical Clustering Approach for for lineage Detection and ABundance estimation fRom wAstewater sequencing
+## <samp>ABRACADABRA</samp> - Amplicon-Based hieRArchical Clustering Approach for for lineage Detection and ABundance estimation fRom wAstewater sequencing
 ![NextFlow](https://img.shields.io/badge/Nextflow-22.10.1.5828-blue.svg)![conda](https://img.shields.io/badge/Uses-conda-green.svg)
 ***

 ### DISCLAIMER
 This pipeline is based on the Nextflow pipeline [ViralClust](https://github.com/klamkiew/viralclust) from  [Kevin Lamkiewicz](https://github.com/klamkiew).
 Specific commit version that was reused: https://github.com/klamkiew/viralclust/commit/3203e6de334c6834877dbdffecff70df07ed80d7
 ***

 ### Overview: What is this about?
-<samp>ABACADABRA</samp>
-- Detect known and unknown SARS-CoV-2 lineages from amplicon-based sequencing data
-- Application to wastewater sequencing data or clinical pooling samples.
+ABRACADABRA was developed for detecting SARS-CoV-2 lineages and estimating abundances from Oxford Nanopore Technologies and Illumina wastewater sequencing data of the spike gene.
+The tools considers unknown mutations from input samples for detecting genomic signs of novel lineages and  addresses the need for a less reference-dependent appraoch by pushing comparison with known lineage profiles.
+The goal is to make ABRACADABRA feasible for SARS-CoV-2 genomic wastewater surveillance and clinical pooling.

+ABRACDABRA clusters reads on the amplicon level based on their kmer frequencies.
+Variants are called for each cluster and compared against the UShER mutational barcodes as provided by [Freyja](https://github.com/andersen-lab/Freyja).
+Lineage assignment ratios are scaled and aggregated across clusters and amplicons.
 ***